-How to customize the content model to meet various content display needs?
+How to customize the content model to meet the needs of diverse content display?

-In the field of content management, website operators often face a variety of content display needs.From traditional article publishing and news updates, to complex e-commerce product details and event registration pages, even team member introductions or customer case displays, each type of content has its unique structure and field requirements.If relying solely on a single content format, it is not only difficult to manage efficiently, but it will also limit the flexibility and user experience of the website.The auto CMS understands this diversity and therefore provides highly flexible content model customization features, aiming to help users easily manage various types of content and create exclusive and efficient content display systems.
+In the field of content management, website operators often face a variety of content display needs.From traditional article publishing, news updates, to complex e-commerce product details, event registration pages, and even team member introductions or customer case displays, each type of content has its unique structure and field requirements.If relying solely on a single content format, it is not only difficult to manage efficiently, but it will also limit the flexibility and user experience of the website.AnQi CMS understands this diversity and therefore provides a highly flexible content model customization feature, aimed at helping users easily manage various types of content and build a dedicated and efficient content display system.

-Content model: The foundation for building diverse content
+Content model: The foundation for building diversified content

-In the AnQi CMS, the content model can be understood as the 'blueprint' or 'skeleton' of the content.It defines which data fields and attributes a certain type of content should include.For example, an “article” model may contain title, author, publish date, content, etc. fields; while a “product” model may require product name, price, inventory, image set, detailed description, etc.The 'Article Model' and 'Product Model' are provided by the AnQi CMS system by default, as the basic content types most commonly used.
+In AnQi CMS, the content model can be understood as the 'blueprint' or 'skeleton' of the content.It defines what data fields and properties a certain type of content should include.For example, an "article" model may contain fields such as title, author, publication date, content, and so on;And a "product" model may require product name, price, inventory, image set, detailed description, and so on.The Anqi CMS system provides the 'Article Model' and 'Product Model' by default, as the most commonly used content type basis.

 How to customize the content model

-When creating or modifying content models, several core elements need to be defined:
+When creating or modifying a content model, there are several core elements that need to be defined:

-• Single Line Text: Suitable for brief text information, such as article authors, product brands, event locations, etc.
+• Single-line text: Suitable for short text information, such as article authors, product brands, event locations, and so on.

-• NumberEnglish: Designed specifically for numerical data, such as product prices, inventory quantities, property areas, etc., to ensure the accuracy of data formats.
+• Number: Designed specifically for numerical data, such as product prices, inventory quantities, property areas, etc., to ensure the accuracy of data formats.

-When defining these custom fields, you can also set whether they areMandatory itemand provides fields of single selection, multiple selection, and dropdown selection typesDefault valueEnsure the completeness and standardization of the content.
-For example, set options such as 'Red, Blue, Black' for the 'Product Color' field, so the publisher can simply check the box.
+When defining these custom fields, you can also set whether they arerequiredProvide for single-choice, multiple-choice, and dropdown field typesDefault valueEnsure the completeness and standardization of the content.
+For example, set options such as 'red, blue, black' for the 'product color' field, and the publisher can simply check the box.

 Display custom content on the front end

-Customize the content model and add rich fields, and the next step is to present these data on the front-end pages of the website.The template engine of Anqi CMS provides intuitive and flexible tags, allowing you to easily call and display these custom data in templates.
+After customizing the content model and adding rich fields, the next step is to present these data on the website's frontend page.The AnQi CMS template engine provides intuitive and flexible tags, allowing you to easily call and display these custom data in templates.

 {% archiveParams params %}